Mfarzana/AWS/CPP_CertifiedCloudPractitioner/aws-core-services/databases-services.md

 # Database Services and Utilites

-## Amazon Relational Database Service (Amazon RDS)
+## Amazon RDS
-Amazon RDS makes it easy to set up, operate, and scale a relational database in the cloud. **Launches into a VPC**.
+**Amazon Relational Database Service** makes it easy to set up, operate, and scale a relational database in the cloud. **Launches into a VPC**.
 Provide both general purpose SSD and provisioned IOPS SSD drive options.
 You can use the **AWS Database Migration Service to easily migrate or replicate your existing databases to Amazon RDS**.
 ### Amazon RDS Platforms
 **Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle Database, and SQL Server**.